 The Doctor of Nursing Practice (DNP) consists of both an online post-master's nursing degree program as well as a hybrid post-baccalaureate nursing degree program focused on evidence-based practice, leadership, healthcare policy and advocacy, interprofessional collaboration, and expert clinical, advanced nursing practice.
 The DNP program will prepare nurses at the highest level of practice for leadership roles applying and translating research into practice with the goal of producing expert clinical leaders for positions in practice.
-Students will spend up to 2 days/ year during the summer in on-campus immersion experiences for a program orientation and translational research symposia (a maximum of three summer immersions is anticipated).
-Immersion days will take place the last Thursday and Friday of July each year.
+Students will spend up to 2 days/ year in on-campus immersion experiences (a maximum of three immersions is anticipated).